 - A. Remove temporary steel spreader from bottom of frame. - B. Insert frame into prepared opening and shim frame as required to maintain the tolerances shown in Figure 1 and securely anchor the frame to the wall using the anchor bolts of type and dimensions specified on the approved shop drawings.
 If the frame is UL labeled, Overly's standard UL approved anchors were provided with the shipment for installation, otherwise, anchors may or may not have been provided. - C. Check that the frame is square and aligned by measuring the diagonal dimensions and "cross string" the frame to insure that the jambs are properly set.
-(See Figure 1).

-D. Caulk frame continuously around perimeter of frame on both sides at frame/wall interface.
+(See Figure 1). - D. Caulk frame continuously around perimeter of frame on both sides at frame/wall interface.

-Note: A flat threshold may be required for the opening.
+Note: A threshold may be required for the opening.
 This threshold may or may not have been provided by Overly.
 Refer to shop drawings as to if one is required, and who may have supplied it.
+Thresholds must have smooth, flush top surfaces.
 No textured or fluted thresholds permitted.

-E. If one is required, measure the jamb opening width, cut and install at this time between the frame jambs, as shown on the approved shop drawings.
-Notch as required at stops of the frame, if necessary.
+E. If one is required, measure jamb opening width, cut and install at this time between the frame jambs, as shown on the drawings.
+Do not notch threshold for retainers.
 The threshold should be set in dense mastic or acoustical sealant.